noraracht/kraken_raw_data/README.md

-# kraken_raw_data

-#Access to the data used for Kraken benchmarking.
+# Access to the data used for Kraken benchmarking.

 Query output summary reports used for sensitivity analysis are stored in report\_kraken\_viral\_dist\_unmasked\_{confidence level}\_corrected\_{k-mer size}.tar.gz.